How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Common mistake: Training 5-6 times per week in the first month.
 Within 4-6 weeks, you'll be exhausted and mentally drained.

-Better approach: Start with 2 sessions per week.
-After 4-6 weeks, add a third if recovering well.
-After 3-4 months, consider adding strength training.
+Better approach: Start with 2 BJJ sessions per week.
+Add strength training from day one if you have the capacity - even 1 session per week makes a difference.
+After 4-6 weeks, add a third BJJ session if recovering well.

 Read more: Your First 8 Weeks of BJJ at ARMA Clapham